amritatwal/amritatwal/README.md

 **Gist**

 Gist is a early 00s inspired instant messaging application made with socket.io.
-Have a look at some [early prototypes](https://github.com/amritatwal/gistapp) if you're nosy.
+Have a look at some _very_ [early prototypes](https://github.com/amritatwal/gistapp) if you're feeling nosy.

 **One of the Girls**